tychenjiajun/exif-ai/README.md

 ### Supported Providers

 - ZhipuAI: A leading AI service provider.
 Requires an API key.
-- Olama: A local AI service that runs on your machine, eliminating the need for an API key.
+- Ollama: A local AI service that runs on your machine, eliminating the need for an API key.

 ### Custom Providers